 Misconception 3: All researchers agree that saturated fats are the primary cause of heart disease

-An article published in the British Journal of Sports Medicine provided a different take on the belief that eating saturated fat is like clogging a pipe.
+An article published in the British Journal of Sports Medicine provided a different take on the common belief that eating saturated fat clogs your arteries like grease clogs a pipe.

 According to the research team, "It is time to shift the public health message to the prevention and treatment of coronary artery disease.
 Instead of focusing on lowering blood fats and cutting out dietary saturated fats, the importance of eating ‘real’ food, partaking in regular physical activity, and minimizing stress, should all be emphasized.”
 (3)

 However, scientific research does show that replacing saturated fats with monounsaturated fats and polyunsaturated fats may reduce your risk of cardiovascular disease.
-For example, chronic inflammation responds positively to a Mediterranean-style diet in some people.
-This diet consists of monounsaturated fats such as extra virgin olive oil, vegetables, oily fish and nuts.
+For example, some people may be able to limit chronic inflammation by following a Mediterranean-style diet.
+This diet consists of monounsaturated fats such as extra virgin olive oil, vegetables, oily fish, and nuts.
 These fats stay in their liquid form when they are at room temperature.

 Misconception 4: Diets high in low or non-fat foods are healthier

-If you try to avoid fat by opting for highly processed foods that are labeled as low-fat or fat-free, you will likely find that the sugar content increases.
-This can cause inflammation, weight gain and changes to your blood sugar levels.
+If you try to avoid fat by opting for highly processed foods that are labeled as low-fat or fat-free, you will likely find yourself eating more sugar.
+This can cause inflammation, weight gain, and changes to your blood sugar levels.

-You might also find yourself having less vitamin absorption and missing out on some essential fatty acids.
+You might also find yourself experiencing poor vitamin absorption, which can lead to you missing out on some essential fatty acids.

-Instead of choosing fat-free or low-fat packaged foods, try choosing a combination of whole foods that are naturally lower in fat as well as healthy fats, such as avocados, nuts, seeds and healthy oils.
+Instead of choosing fat-free or low-fat packaged foods, try to choose a combination of whole foods that are naturally lower in fat, as well as foods with plenty of healthy fats, such as avocados, nuts, seeds, and olive oil.

 Misconception 5: Saturated fats are harmful to cook with

 This means that they will not oxidize easily when they're heated, which is beneficial for cooking.
-Oxidation creates free radicals which can cause damage that raises our risk for heart attack, stroke, cancer and other health issues.
+Oxidation creates free radicals which can cause damage that raises our risk for heart attacks, strokes, cancer, and other health issues.

-However, keep in mind that the American Heart Association does recommend consuming a limited amount of saturated fat.
-You may want to use oils that are rich in mono- or polyunsaturated fats, such as canola oil, light olive oil or avocado oil.
+You should always keep in mind that the American Heart Association does recommend consuming a limited amount of saturated fat.
+You may want to use oils that are rich in mono- or polyunsaturated fats, such as canola oil, light olive oil, or avocado oil.
 Each of these also has a high smoke point, so they will not easily oxidize when heated.

 Consult your physician or a registered dietitian for more information about which type of fats you should regularly use for cooking.

-Depending on your genes, eggs may be an excellent, whole source of protein for you.
-They contain healthy minerals and nutrients including vitamins A and D, and key B vitamins.
+Depending on your genes, eggs may be an excellent whole source of protein.
+They contain healthy minerals and nutrients including Vitamins A and D, and key B vitamins.

-However, we’ve been told to limit our consumption of eggs, more specifically egg yolks, because they are high in cholesterol.
+However, many of us have been told to limit our consumption of eggs, more specifically egg yolks, because they are high in cholesterol.
 In reality, your liver produces large amounts of cholesterol.
-For most people, eating cholesterol-rich foods such as eggs, signals your liver to produce less.
+For most people, eating cholesterol-rich foods such as eggs signals your liver to produce less.

 Long-term population studies show that eating an egg a day hasn't been linked to higher rates of heart attack or stroke.
-(4) And eggs consistently raise HDL (the “good”) cholesterol.
-In fact, for 70% of people, there is no increase in total or LDL cholesterol or an increased risk of heart disease.
+(4) Eggs also consistently raise HDL (“good”) cholesterol.
+In fact, for 70% of people, there is no increase in total or LDL cholesterol, or an increased risk of heart disease when they eat eggs.
 (5)

 Saturated fat and your body

-Our individual risk for disease and the foods our bodies respond best to are based in the study of nutrigenomics.
+Our individual risk for disease and the foods our bodies respond to best are based on the study of nutrigenomics.

-We use this whole-body science to determine what you should eat based on how your body will respond.
+We use this science-based nutrition research to determine what you should eat based on how your body will respond.